aborroy/alf-tengine-ocr/README.md

             JAVA_OPTS: " -XX:MinRAMPercentage=50 -XX:MaxRAMPercentage=80"
 ```

+* Include the `localTransform` URL for OCR Transformer in `alfresco` Docker Container, http://transform-ocr:8090/ by default
+* Declare the new `transform-ocr` Docker Container

 >> Remember that you need to build Docker Image for `alfresco/tengine-ocr` before running this composition

 Start ACS Stack from folder containing `docker-compose.yml` file.